 If you go to this museum, you can skip the tourist-filled Robben Island off the coast of Cape Town and still have gotten a comprehensive grasp of Nelson Mandela’s life and a necessary introduction to the history of apartheid before exploring the rest of the country.

-You can supplement your time by doing a two- or four-hour guided bicycle tour of the country’s largest township, Soweto, and enjoying modern cuisine at Urbanologi, an excellent urban Asian fusion restaurant in Downtown Johannesburg (make a reservation online to sit inside in advance).
+You can supplement your time by doing a two- or four-hour guided bicycle tour of the country’s largest township, Soweto, and enjoying modern cuisine at Urbanologi, an excellent urban Asian fusion restaurant in Downtown Johannesburg.

 2. Splash your cash on a high-quality, all-inclusive safari